-- ♦ A Five-Year Strategic Plan
+- ♦ a Five-Year Strategic Plan

-- ♦ A Five-Year Strategic Scorecard
+- a Five-Year Strategic Scorecard

-- ♦ An annual operational Business Plan
+- an annual operational Business Plan

-The Board of Directors will develop a long-term plan for WSCB, called the Strategic Plan.
-This plan will be based on a process of environmental scanning and stakeholder consultation and will include the following components:
+The Board of Directors will develop a long-term strategic plan for the board called the WSCB Strategic Plan.
+This plan will be based on a process of environmental scanning and stakeholder consultation.